 BUNKER JOBS: Marine Fuels Firm Seeks Bunker Trader in Singapore

-The company is looking for candidates with at least five years of experience in trading bunkers and an expertise in the Asian market.
+The company is looking for candidates with more than five years of experience in back-to-back bunker trading.
 Image Credit: Redstone Search Group

-A marine fuels trading firm is seeking to hire a bunker trader in Singapore.
+A marine fuel trading firm is seeking to hire a bunker trader in Singapore.

-Recruitment firm Redstone Search Group highlighted the open role in a job advertisement on LinkedIn on Monday, without naming the hiring company.
+Recruitment company Redstone Search Group highlighted the open role in a job advertisement on LinkedIn on Monday, without naming the hiring company.

-The firm is described as 'the bunker trading team of a rapidly expanding oil group'.

-The company is looking for candidates with at least five years of experience in trading bunkers and an expertise in the Asian market.
+The company is looking for candidates with more than five years of experience in back-to-back bunker trading, with particular expertise in the Asian markets.

 The advertisement lists the following responsibilities for the role: